Sia: Artistry and musical style

 At the start of her career, with the band Crisp, Sia performed acid jazz in Australia and later in London.
 With her first solo single, "Taken for Granted", she experimented with trip hop.
 When she joined Zero 7, she sang downtempo numbers.
 With Colour the Small One (2004) and Some People Have Real Problems (2007) she moved into jazz and folktronica, although the album's biggest hit, "Breathe Me", is described as alternative rock and a power ballad.
 Some People Have Real Problems expanded her connection with indie pop.
 Sia stated, "Colour the Small One ... couldn't be more derivative of Kings of Convenience and James Taylor and the things that Zero 7 were playing on the [tour] bus.
 I'm very easily influenced."

 In 2009, after leaving Zero 7, Sia dedicated herself entirely to her solo career.
 We Are Born (2010), incorporated various pop styles, including synthpop and R&B, with introspective themes accompanied by more insistent and livelier rhythms.
 1000 Forms of Fear (2014) consolidated her connection with pop (with traces of electropop, reggae and hip-hop), while This Is Acting (2016) is mostly composed of songs written by Sia with other female pop artists in mind, but the artists did not include the songs on their albums.
-Sia described songwriting for others as "play-acting."
-The Guardian's Kitty Empire commented that the latter album "provides an obvious counterpoint to Sia's more personal album of 2014, 1000 Forms of Fear, whose stonking single, "Chandelier", tackled her intoxicated past.
+Sia described songwriting for others as "play-acting".
+The Guardian's Kitty Empire commented that the latter album "provides an obvious counterpoint to Sia's more personal album of 2014, 1000 Forms of Fear, whose stonking single, 'Chandelier', tackled her intoxicated past.
 This Is Acting makes plain the fact of manufacture – a process akin to bespoke tailoring."
 The record also alternates reggae and electropop with more introspective themes.

-Sia's voice has been described as "deep, playful, and powerful".
-In her 2016 live performances, Sia's music was part of performance-art-like shows that involved dance and theatrical effects.
-An MTV News writer opined that "Sia's throaty, slurred vocals are her norm", while a contributor to The Fader noted that "in the Billboard Hot 100 landscape, Sia's songwriting voice, which deals with depression and addiction, is singular—her actual voice even more so."
+Sia's music blends pop, folk and electronica.
+Her voice has been described as "deep, playful, and powerful".
+In Sia's 2016 live performances, her music was part of performance-art-like shows that involved dance and theatrical effects.
+An MTV News writer opined that "Sia's throaty, slurred vocals are her norm", while a contributor to The Fader noted that "in the Billboard Hot 100 landscape, Sia's songwriting voice, which deals with depression and addiction, is singular – her actual voice even more so."
 Everyday Is Christmas (2017), Sia's first release of Christmas music, is a pop album that gives old-fashioned holiday music "some 21st century pop gloss" and is made for those who grow tired of the classics.
 Music – Songs from and Inspired by the Motion Picture (2021) further developed Sia's pop music catalogue, with the album incorporating more electropop and reggae, alongside R&B and EDM.
 National Public Radio called Sia "the 21st century's most resilient songwriter".